mokies/ratelimitj/ratelimitj-dropwizard/README.md

 RateLimitJ - Dropwizard
 ======================

-The RateLimitJ Dropwizard module provides RateLimitJ integration with Dropwizard
+The RateLimitJ Dropwizard module provides integration with Dropwizard and annotation based configuration

 ### Setup